espadrine/espadrine.github.com/blog/src/a-primer-on-randomness.md

 Some streams can have really long cycles.
 Because they include a lot of states, a starting seed is more likely to land in a long-cycle state.
+The average period becomes 2<sup>n-2</sup>, almost the square of the length.

 <p><img alt='Reversible PRNG example.' src='../assets/reversible-prng.svg' width=350px'>